SlavaMelanko/cpp20/README.md

 <a name="coroutines"></a>
 ## Coroutines

-:white_check_mark: Coroutine is a function with one of the following
+:white_check_mark: Coroutine is a function with one of the following:

 - **co_await** suspends evaluation of a coroutine while waiting for a computation to finish